Submitty/submitty.github.io/_docs/developer/troubleshooting/installation_troubleshooting.md

 ## Troubleshooting Pre-Packaged VM

 Some issues with the pre-packaged VM can be fixed by installing a different version.
-Once you've installed a pre-packaged VM, it does not recieve version updates, so it can be a good idea to update the pre-packaged version periodically.
+Once you've installed a pre-packaged VM, it does not recieve version updates, so it can also be a good idea to update the pre-packaged version periodically.
 To see your current VM version, run `vagrant up` and look at the output.
 You should see something like `==> ubuntu-22.04: Checking if box 'SubmittyBot/ubuntu22-dev' version '26.06.00.2606070357' is up to date...`.
 In this case `26.06.00.2606070357` is the version number.

 ### Instructions for Changing the Pre-Packaged VM Version